accellera-official/systemc/INSTALL.md

  * `SC_ENABLE_SIMULATION_PHASE_CALLBACKS`
    `SC_ENABLE_SIMULATION_PHASE_CALLBACKS_TRACING`
-   Enable a generic simulation phase callback mechanism (experimental).
+   Enable a generic simulation phase callback mechanism (experimental)

    This option is usually set by the `configure` option
      `--enable-phase-callbacks`, or